-Join Nigel French for an in-depth discussion in this video Project overview and choosing fonts, part of Type Project: Dada Poster.
+Join Nigel French for an in-depth discussion in this video Project overview and choosing fonts, part of Designing a Typographic Dada Poster.

 Dada was an avant-garde European art movement that began in 1016 and lasted until the early 1920s.
 It started in Zürich, Switzerland in opposition to the First World War, and spread to Berlin, Paris and New York.
 Dadaism was primarily involved in the visual arts, literature, poetry, art manifestos, art theory, theater and typography.
 Dada rejected logic and reason, which it regarded as having failed to prevent the catastrophe of the First World War and instead prized nonsense, irrationality and intuition.